 The permanent magnet electric motor was an obvious improvement in the electromechanically commutated DC motor by simply replacing the DC field winding on the stator with permanent magnets.
-In fact, the novel electric motor by Faraday has been reported to have permanent magnets; however, it wasn’t until the advent of high energy product neodymium/dysprosium permanent magnets or RE-PM (circa 1980’s) and practical electronic control for self-start instead of an electromechanical commutator that made RE-PM motors viable in most applications (within a thermal tolerance) but recently, the geopolitical, cartel-controlled expensive, human suffering, and environmental consequences of producing RE-PMs by a global adversary seeking world dominance have recently become obvious.
-Even today, the RE-PM solution is to mate a gearbox to a high speed and therefore smaller RE-PM motor to only reduce the amount of expensive and delicate RE-PMs but ironically without considering the overall compounding complexity, size, loss, cost, noise, maintenance, and reliability consequences of the gearbox to the entire system of systems, instead of simply optimizing the induction electric motor system, which the RE-PM electric motor system is quickly replacing in at least electric vehicle (EV) applications.
+In fact, the novel electric motor by Faraday has been reported to have permanent magnets; however, it wasn’t until the advent of high energy product neodymium/dysprosium permanent magnets or RE-PM (circa 1980’s) and practical electronic control for self-start instead of an electromechanical commutator that made RE-PM motors viable in most applications (within thermal tolerance) but recently, the geopolitical, cartel-controlled expensive, human suffering, and environmental consequences of producing RE-PMs by a global adversary seeking world dominance has become obvious.
+Even today, the RE-PM solution is to mate a gearbox to a high speed (and therefore smaller) RE-PM motor to only reduce the amount of expensive and delicate RE-PMs but ironically, without considering the overall compounding complexity, size, loss, cost, noise, maintenance, and reliability consequences of the gearbox to the entire system of systems or instead, without simply optimizing the induction electric motor system, which the RE-PM electric motor system is quickly replacing in at least electric vehicle (EV) applications.
 Also, the size, loss, and cost of magnetizing MMF, which was the basic reason for migrating to RE-PM motor systems, is ironically being re-introduced into high performance RE-PM motor systems to leverage the coveted attribute of field weakening, which is already inherently available in induction electric motor systems.

 Reluctance Electric Motor/Generator (circa 2020):